-- Initial assessment of case management service needs - Development of a comprehensive, individualized care plan - Timely and coordinated access to medically appropriate levels of health and support services and continuity of care - Continuous client monitoring to assess the efficacy of the care plan - Re-evaluation of the care plan at least every six (6) months with adaptations as necessary - Ongoing assessment of the client's and other key family members' needs and personal support systems - Treatment adherence counseling to ensure readiness for and adherence to complex HIV treatments - Client-specific advocacy and/or review of utilization of services
+- Initial assessment of case management service needs. - Development of a comprehensive, individualized care plan. - Timely and coordinated access to medically appropriate levels of health and support services and continuity of care. - Continuous client monitoring to assess the efficacy of the care plan. - Re-evaluation of the care plan at least every six (6) months with adaptations as necessary.